 Nurturing Your Apartment Leads to Land the Lease

 Consider a marketer trying to lease up a workspace in a renovated building.
-Looking at digital efforts independently, they could know the percentage of traffic on the leasing page that came from social media versus referral sites versus organic searches.
-However, a multifamily inbound marketing approach further emphasizes the integration of a variety of methods to maximize the educational experience of a prospect.
+Looking at digital efforts independently, they could know the percentage of traffic on the leasing page from social media versus referral sites versus organic searches.
+However, a multifamily inbound marketing approach further emphasizes integrating various methods to maximize a prospect’s educational experience.

-For example, a well-planned social media post might lead to a blog that has a call-to-action, that then leads to an offer describing the benefits of working downtown.
+For example, a well-planned social media post might lead to a blog with a call-to-action that leads to an offer describing the benefits of working downtown.
 By emailing the prospect after they download the offer, they’re given information on what to look for in an office space.
 Continued follow-ups via email might ultimately lead to a lease.

 Using Data to Optimize Your Multifamily Inbound Marketing Results